kovidgoyal/calibre/manual/faq.rst

       version of calibre try switching to the 32-bit version.

-    * If the crash happens when you are trying to copy text from the calibre e-book viewer, it is most likely caused by some clipboard monitoring/managing application you have running.
+    * If the crash happens when you are trying to copy text from the calibre E-book viewer, it is most likely caused by some clipboard monitoring/managing application you have running.
 Turn it off and you should be fine.